M. J. Perera: Civil Service Career

-Attended Government Bilingual School, Padukka from 1920 – 1927.
-(Later renamed as Rajabhisheka Kanishta Vidyalaya and currently M.D.H.
-Jayawardena Kanishta Vidyalaya.
+Attended Government Bilingual School, Padukka from 1918 -1920 (Later renamed as Rajabhisheka Kanishta Vidyalaya and currently M.D.H.
+Jayawardena Kanishta Vidyalaya., Government Anglo-Vernacular Bilingual school in Padukka town from 1920 – 1927.

 Passed B.S.L.C. and E.S.L.C. in 1st Division.

-Entered Nalanda College, Colombo – 1928 to 1932.
+Entered Nalanda College, Colombo – in 1928 to 1932.

 Cambridge Senior 1st Division with exemption from London Matriculation twice as underage to enter University first time.

 Entered Ceylon University College 1933, Intermediate in Arts (London) 1939 with Pali, Sanskrit, English and Logic.

 Bachelor of Arts (University of London) Indo-Aryan (Hons.)
 1st Class in 1936, Honours Course covered in 2 years.

 Won Government Scholarship and joined London School of Oriental Studies and studied under Professor Turner, Dr. Stede and Mr. Rylands for a post-graduate course but interrupted studies and returned to Ceylon on passing the Ceylon Civil Service Examination in 1938 getting 3rd place in order of merit in the whole examination.
 (1st place in the written papers.)

 Professional career as Member of the C.C.S. and later C.A.S.